 1. Give yourself credit and cut yourself some slack!

-We clean up the breakfast dishes, start a load of laundry, give the dog a bath, put away the 5000 lego pieces left on the kids bedroom floor, fold the laundry, check email- all before 11am.
+We clean up the breakfast dishes, start a load of laundry, bathe the dog, put away the 5000 lego pieces left on the kids' bedroom floor, fold the laundry, check email- all before 11 am.
 Yet, that doesn't feel like we really got anything done, does it?
 That was just “cleaning up”, right?

 So your first step is to acknowledge that you do a heck of a lot more than you ever give yourself credit for- because you tackle dozens of things each day that never even make onto a to-do list!